Storyteller (Carrie Underwood album)

-Storyteller was Underwood's last album under Arista Nashville and Sony Music Group, following her new deal with Universal Music Group's Capitol Nashville.
+A country album, Storyteller produced five singles, "Smoke Break", "Heartbeat", "Chaser", "Church Bells" and "Dirty Laundry".
+"Heartbeat" and "Church Bells" reached number one consecutively on the US Country Airplay chart, while "Smoke Break" peaked at number two.
+In addition, "Smoke Break", "Heartbeat" and "Dirty Laundry" topped on the Canada Country chart, and those three songs, along with "Church Bells", received Platinum or multi-Platinum certifications.

-Background
+Background and recording

-After the release and success of her fourth studio album, Blown Away, in 2012 and its international supporting tour, Blown Away Tour (2012–2013), Underwood confirmed, in August 2013, that she had begun planning on a new album and would start working on it in 2014.
-However, she released her first greatest hits album in late 2014 to much success, while pregnant with her first child.
-After giving birth, in February 2015, Underwood went back into the studio to finish working on the album.
-On August 20, 2015, Underwood announced the album's title and release date via live Facebook stream.
+After the release and success of Carrie Underwood's fourth studio album Blown Away and its international supporting tour Blown Away Tour, Underwood confirmed in August 2013 that she had begun planning on a new album and would start working on it in 2014.
+She released her first greatest hits album in late 2014 instead while pregnant with her first child.
+After giving birth in February 2015, Underwood went back into the studio to finish working on the album.

-Underwood has described Storyteller as being more laid-back and more twangy as opposed to her last studio album, Blown Away (2012).
-For this album, Underwood worked with frequent collaborators such as Hillary Lindsey, Ashley Gorley, Chris DeStefano, David Hodges, Brett James, and Mark Bright, although Underwood also worked with new collaborators such as Liz Rose, Zach Crowell, and Jay Joyce.
-Joyce produced the album's lead single "Smoke Break", which Underwood wrote with DeStefano and Lindsey.
+Underwood described Storyteller as being more laid-back and more "twangy" as opposed to Blown Away.
+She worked with her regular collaborators such as Hillary Lindsey, Ashley Gorley, Chris DeStefano, David Hodges, Brett James, and Mark Bright, although Underwood also worked with new collaborators such as Liz Rose, Zach Crowell, and Jay Joyce.
+Storyteller marked Underwood's last album under Arista Nashville and Sony Music Group, following her new deal with Universal Music Group's Capitol Nashville.